Zero-field superconducting vortices and Majorana zero modes pinned by magnetic islands in correlated Rashba systems: Vortex-Majorana Zero Modes

 Together with the core vortex-MZM, an additional MZM appears at the rim of the vortex located at $\rho=\tilde{\rho}_I$, which is defined as the radial position at which the effective exchange field induced by the magnetic island va\-ni\-shes and a topologically trivial superconducting domain emerges for $\rho>\tilde{\rho}_I$.
 As pointed out in Ref.~\onlinecite{Alicea}, the emergence of a pair of core-rim vortex-MZMs can be understood as the aftermath of the appearance of dispersive chiral Majorana edge modes.
 These are located at $\rho=\xi_S$ and $\rho=\tilde{\rho}_I$ and propagate in opposite directions.
 These appear as a consequence of the bulk nontrivial topology in the domain $\rho\in(\xi_S,\tilde{\rho}_I)$ with $|{\cal C}_1|=1$.
 For a circum\-fe\-ren\-ce of a finite length and in the absence of a vortex, the chiral Majorana edge modes do not include any zero energy modes.
 Zero-energy pinning occurs only after a vortex with an odd number of vorticity quanta is introduced, since this twists the electronic wavefunction~\cite{ReadGreen}.

 From the above analysis, we infer that a pair of core-rim vortex-MZMs can become stabilized by a magnetic island in the absence of an external magnetic field, thus opening the door to implement the proposal of Ref.~\onlinecite{SauPRL} in a self-tuned fashion.
 See Fig.~\ref{fig:Figure5}(a) for a schematic depiction.
 Indeed, the situation described above appears feasible to realize in hybrid SC-semiconductor platforms, where the Fermi energy $E_F$ of the semiconductor can be in principle tuned via gating~\cite{CommentSmallFermiEnergyRashba}.
-This allows for the criterion $|\tilde{I}_z|>\sqrt{E_F^2+\Delta^2}$ to be met already for $\tilde{I}_z\sim\Delta$.
+This allows for the criterion $2|\tilde{I}_z|>\sqrt{E_F^2+\Delta^2}$ to be met already for $\tilde{I}_z\sim\Delta/2$.
+Assuming that the parent SC mediating the superconducting proximity effect features a pairing gap $\Delta_0$ with $\Delta_0>\Delta$, this leads to a window for values of $\tilde{I}_z$ for which both superconductivity in the parent SC and a topological SC in the proximitized system can coexist.